-At Wesley Family Services, we are committed to protecting the privacy of our consumer’s mental and physical health information, as the federal and state laws require.
-This Notice explains how we will satisfy this commitment and your rights about what is in your Wesley Family Services health record.
-When we use the terms “information”, we are referring to consumer health, treatment, or payment information that identifies you, as a Wesley Family Services consumer.
-If you have any questions as a Wesley Family Services consumer, please ask a Wesley Family Services staff member for more information.
+At Wesley Family Services (WFS), we are committed to protecting the privacy of our patient’s mental and physical health information, as the federal and state laws require.
+This Notice explains how we will satisfy this commitment and your rights about what is in your WFS health record.
+When we use the terms “information,” we are referring to patient health, treatment, or payment information that identifies you, as a WFS patient.
+All staff and locations that make up WFS must follow this Notice.
+If you have any questions as a WFS patient, please ask a WFS staff member for more information.

 We must provide you with this Notice about our privacy practices.
 It explains how, when and why we may use and disclose your health information.
 With some exceptions, we will avoid using or disclosing any more of your health information than is necessary to accomplish the purpose of the use or disclosure.
 If this health information concerns mental health disorders and/or treatment, drug and alcohol abuse and/or treatment, and/or HIV status, we may be very limited in what we provide and may be required to first obtain from you specific authorization.
-If you are the parent of a child under 14 years of age, then you have the right to make decisions about the health care information referred to in this Notice.
-In the state of Pennsylvania a child between the ages of 14-17 generally retains the right to make these decisions.
+Additionally, we will comply with Pennsylvania laws governing who may make decisions related to health information in the case of a minor patient or client.

-We would like to take this opportunity to answer some common questions concerning our privacy practices:
+Following are answers to some common questions concerning our privacy practices: